Jump to: TSA PreCheck

 Step 2: Applying to Global Entry

-First, you must create a free Trusted Traveler Program account with the DHS.
-Once you have, you can begin the application process and pay the $100 non-refundable fee ($120 as of October 1, 2024).
+First, you must create a free Trusted Traveler Program account with the DHS, which you will use to monitor the progress of your application with the Global Online Enrollment System (GOES).
+Once you have done that, you can begin the application process and pay the $120 non-refundable fee.
 All of this can be done online.

 Step 3: The Interview